Jane Haining: Death

 According to a death certificate that arrived in Edinburgh on 17 August 1944, Haining died in hospital, presumably in Auschwitz, on 17 July 1944, two days after the date written in pencil on her card to Margit Prém.
 Delivered courtesy of the German legation in Budapest and the Swiss government, the death certificate stated: "Miss Haining who was arrested on account of justified suspicion of espionage against Germany, died in hospital, July 17th, of cachexia following intestinal catarrh."
+Her death was probably as a result of starvation and the camp's catastrophic living conditions.
 In June 1946, the Church of Scotland magazine Life and Work reported that the Scottish Mission in Budapest had received a letter about Haining from Bishop Ravasz in Budapest, describing his efforts in 1944 to bring her arrest to the attention of the Hungarian government.
 The final response he received was "a package which was delivered at the end of July to the Scottish Mission, and from which it could be ascertained that Miss Haining lost her life in a German concentration camp".
 Bishop Ravasz added to his letter:

 The Hungarian Reformed Church surrounded with sympathy and high esteem this frail and heroic-spirited lady.
 Her superiors had three times insisted on her to go home, but she had always declined.
 Twofold are our griefs: being ourselves captives, we were not able to save her; and being trodden down, we had no power to stand up for her more effectively.

 Haining's Bible was found in the mission home after the war, and is on display in the mission building.
 Some of her belongings were found in 2016 in the attic space of the Church of Scotland's head office in George Street, Edinburgh.
 They included her handwritten will, dated July 1942, and over 70 photographs of the girls in the mission school.
 The items were placed in the National Library of Scotland.